ZipCPU/videozip/README.md

 - `-d` generates a trace file, whose output is controlled by the GPIO peripheral, allowing the CPU to determine when data gets dumped and not.

-- `-d -d` forces the trace file generation for all cycles
+- `-d -d` forces the trace file generation for all cycles, independent of CPU control.

 - `-g` turns on an active simulation of the HDMI port.